schumergrubermax/SmartLottery/README.md

 ### Congratulations!

 You may now start with developing the matching frontend application to your contract.
-To progress to the next part, inside the project directory, type `git checkout stage-02-frontend` and have a look at the instructions in  the readme file.
+To progress to the next part, inside the project directory, type `git checkout stage-testing` and have a look at the instructions in  the readme file.